-SLAM Committee will also consider possible departments for the Hardy Lecturer to visit, taking into account the number of institutions to be visited and any suggestions made by the Hardy Lecturer.
-SLAM Committee will also consider possible local organisers at each institution who may be approached to host the Hardy Lecturer during his/her visit at their department.
+The SLAM Committee will also consider possible local organisers at each institution who may be approached to host the Hardy Lecturer during his/her visit at their department.

 The SLAM Chair will write to the Hardy Lecturer with the Committee's suggestions before agreeing the final itinerary with the Hardy Lecturer.